Barn Owners

 Can you actually make money running a horse boarding stable?

 That’s certainly a question that’s often been on my mind.
-I think you can … but you have to be savvy about how you run your business.
+I definitely believe you can … but you have to be savvy about how you run your business.

 Boarding other people’s horses is an interesting journey and not one that comes without the necessary challenges.

-Mind you, what service industry doesn’t, but I have to say that the dynamics of running a horse boarding stable are more colorful than other industries I have experienced.
+Mind you, what service industry doesn’t?
+Though I have to say that the dynamics of running a horse boarding stable are more colorful than any other industry I have experienced.

 People dynamics, herd dynamics, and the running of the business so it turns a profit and doesn’t become a charity action makes for an interesting balancing act.
 And there are many ways of dealing with it.